With over 25K followers on Instagram (@heymelbelle), Melissa Campbell’s popularity – as an actor and social media persona – is undeniable.

 How do you self-care at home?

 This year I decided to focus more on spirituality, on seeking calmness and zen in my life.
 Home is my space to de-stress and relax.
 When I wake up, I ease into my morning by switching on the humidifier and making a cup of coffee.
 As a way to relax, I do my skincare routine.
 Working out is important.
 When I was younger, I exercised to achieve a certain type of body.
-Now my goal is to let loose and focus more on wellbeing.
+But now my goal is to let loose and focus on wellness.

 What is your advice to young people who want to follow in your footsteps?